The (Go Pro) Hero Returns with some cool new features

 Battery power and recording times have always been an issue with the later Go Pros.
 Smaller form cameras with faster processors and rear screens mean less run times (just over an hour in my use of the Hero 4) and I always found myself using an external battery pack.

-With the Hero 5, the replaceable lithium-ion battery is a notch better than before at 1220mAh which is up from the 1160mAh battery in previous models and may run up to two hours.
+With the Hero 5, the replaceable lithium-ion battery is a notch better than before at 1220mAh.
+This is up from the 1160mAh battery in previous models and may run up to two hours.

 A more modern approach from Go Pro gives the HD Hero 5 the latest and reversible USB Type-C cable to recharge and connect to your computer.

-Both GoPro Hero 4 Black and Silver used the USB mini when they were released two years ago which was already becoming dated to the micro USB.
+Both GoPro Hero 4 Black and Silver used the USB mini when they were released two years ago.
+Back then it was already becoming dated to the micro USB.

 The Hero 5 Black will work with all existing accessories and costs £349.99.
 It will be going on sale from October 2nd.